sayyamyadav/aws-devops/interview-questions/cloudformation.md

 ### 4. How does AWS CloudFormation work?
 AWS CloudFormation interprets templates and deploys the specified resources in the order defined, managing the provisioning, updating, and deletion of resources.
+CFT acts as  a middlelayeer it take info from IAC FOLLOW principal of user(that written ya yaml or json) it convert that into a AWS api calls create a resources acc to that it is not for aws for azyre there is azure cloudFormatiom

+two type of template
+1. 📜 Declarative
+You declare what you want, not how to get it.

+"What you write is what you get."

+Example: If you define an EC2 instance and a VPC, CloudFormation builds exactly that — no scripting needed.

+2. 🕒 Versioned
+Templates can be stored in version control systems like Git or S3 buckets.

+This lets you:

+Track changes over time.

+Revert to a version from 5 or 10 days ago.

+Use CI/CD pipelines to deploy infrastructure safely

 ### 5. What is a CloudFormation stack?
 A CloudFormation stack is a collection of AWS resources created and managed as a single unit, based on a CloudFormation template.